 What types of companies use ERP systems?

-ERP systems are used by various companies, including manufacturing, distribution, and retail businesses.
-In general, any company that needs to track and manage multiple business processes can benefit from using an ERP system.
+Various companies use ERP systems, including manufacturing, distribution, and retail businesses.
+In general, any company needing to track and manage multiple business processes can benefit from an ERP system.

 What are the requirements for an ERP system?